-Saba, The Unspoiled Queen
+Saba The Unspoiled Queen

 During the 1800s most of the male population went to sea and became highly skilled fishermen and seamen.
 Seafaring continued to be an important part of Saban life well into the 1900s, with Saban captains sailing throughout the Caribbean and world.

-Due to Saba’s steep topography, travel on the island was via footpath and goods were carted on donkeys until 1943 when the first concrete road was built from Fort Bay to The Bottom.
+Due to Saba’s steep topography, travel on the island was via footpath, and goods were carted on donkeys until 1943 when the first concrete road was built from Fort Bay to The Bottom.
 The first motor vehicle arrived in 1947, and by 1958 “The Road” was completed linking all the villages and the harbor.
 The airport was completed in 1963.
 Electricity finally became regularly available throughout the day in 1970.
-In 1972 the Leo Chance Pier in Fort Bay was opened, accommodating fishing boats, work boats and small cruise ships.
+In 1972 the Leo Chance Pier in Fort Bay was opened, accommodating fishing boats, workboats, and small cruise ships.

+If you are on Saba, be sure to pick up a copy of Saba Lore, Tales from my Grandmother’s Pipe by Will Johnson (1989.)
 And for a look at Saba in the early 20th Century, take a look at this “documentary” that was produced in 1937: